 \subsection{Problem Formulation}

 Given a potentially infinite sequence of images $\{\mathbf{I}_t\in\mathbb{R}^{H\times W\times 3}\}_{t=1}^N$, for each current image $\mathbf{I}_t$, our goal is to predict the 3D bounding boxes and class labels for objects that have appeared in the scene, represented in a unified coordinate frame.
-As the system must be capable of long-term learning from the environment, we impose two constraints: the inference computational budget per frame must be capped, and the large language model's input must not exceed its context limit.
-Therefore, we need to dynamically maintain a memory $\mathbf{M}_t$ of past observations, subject to an upper bound on its size.
+We want the system to be capable of long-term learning from the environment; therefore, the computational and memory consumption of each inference step should not quickly become unbearable as the input accumulates.
+A good approach is to maintain a memory $\mathbf{M}_t$ of past observations, and ensure that $\mathbf{M}_t$ has a fixed upper bound on its size.

 The multimodal large language model cannot handle point clouds with 3D rotation.
 Consequently, we define a unified coordinate frame that deviates from the convention used in 3D reconstruction tasks (i.e., the initial camera frame).
 Instead, our system's origin is at the initial camera's position, but its $xy$ plane is parallel to the ground in the scene and its $z$-axis is perpendicular to it.
 This coordinate frame is suitable for most embodied agents, where either the camera is looking straight ahead, or we know the camera's relative pose in the world frame.
 We assume the transformation from the initial camera frame to our unified, aligned coordinate frame is known, which can be derived from the camera's pitch and roll angles.
 The impact of this coordinate system choice on the final performance is discussed in Sec.~\ref{sec:ablation}.